 At a Glance

-- Tasks: Join a startup to optimise AI performance and tackle exciting challenges in machine learning.
+- Tasks: Join a startup to tackle exciting AI challenges and optimise machine learning performance.

 - Company: A stealthy startup backed by top investors, focused on groundbreaking AI advancements.

-- Benefits: Be part of a dynamic team with potential for remote work and innovative projects.
+- Benefits: Work in a dynamic environment with potential for remote options and innovative projects.

-- Why this job: Shape the future of AI while collaborating with top talent in a diverse environment.
+- Why this job: Shape the future of AI while collaborating with top-tier engineers and researchers.

 - Qualifications: Strong skills in Python, C++, or Rust; experience with GPU performance engineering and ML frameworks.

-- Other info: Inclusive culture valuing diversity; applicants from all backgrounds are encouraged to apply.
+- Other info: Diversity is celebrated; all backgrounds are encouraged to apply.

 We are recruiting on behalf of an ambitious new startup founded by an exceptional team of ex-big tech researchers and engineers.
 Based between London and SF, they’ve recently raised over $15M in pre-seed funding from world-class investors and are building a technical founding team to take on some of the hardest and most exciting challenges in AI today.
 The company is still in stealth, but their focus is bold and clear: pushing the boundaries of foundational model architecture, efficient training at scale, and real-world deployment of intelligent agents.
 This is a rare opportunity to join early and shape the technical DNA of a company that is making a major mark in the future of AI/AGI.